There are many countries in this world that can truly amaze you just because of how beautiful they are.

 Note: An adult’s entry ticket costs just €2.50 — bargain!

-Admittedly, your final day will likely be spent packing up and heading back to the airport, but that doesn’t mean you can’t also see one last sight before you go!
+Admittedly, your final day will likely be spent packing up and heading back to the airport.

 The park is free to enter and has over 55,000 different types of flowers, shrubs, trees and plants to admire and learn more about.
 And often, you’ll come across shaped shrubs and displays, which really do help to bring this joyous little park to life!